jussiry/jsonHtml/readme.md

-**jsonHtml** is for those who favor general purpose languages over domain specific languages, and JSON over XML.
+**jsonHtml** is templating library for those who favor general purpose languages over domain specific languages, and JSON over XML.

 It allows you to write HTML directly from JavaScript (or languages that compile to JS), with all the power of general purpose language at your hands.
+See also sister library: [jsonCss](https://github.com/jussiry/jsoncss)

 ## Syntax